sthuy9804/msu-cse-outreach.github.io/index.md

 ## Donate

-Funding permitting, we plan to partner with the [Detroit Public Schools Community District](https://www.detroitk12.org/) to offer after-school coding clubs in several middle-schools in fall 2022 and spring 2023.
-Potential partners in Turkey and Mexico are also requesting our help offering programs in the coming year.
+If funding permits, we plan to partner with the [Detroit Public Schools Community District](https://www.detroitk12.org/) to offer after-school coding clubs in several middle-schools in fall 2022 and spring 2023.
+We are also hoping to offer international clubs with a partner in Turkey in the coming year.

-Your tax deductible gift can help make these programs happen!
-Ask your employer if they can match your gift for additional impact!!
+Your tax deductible gift will help sustain our current clubs and make these additional clubs possible!
+Ask your employer if they have a matching program to potentially double the impact of your gift!!

 You may charge your gift using the University Development Online Gift Cart: [https://www.givingto.msu.edu/gift/index.cfm](https://www.givingto.msu.edu/gift/index.cfm).
-Type ''Department of Computer Science and Engineering'' into the search box and select it.
-Enter the amount and select ''Proceed to Checkout''.
-After submitting your credit card information and approving payment, you will receive a receipt by email.
+1. Type *Women in Engineering* into the search box; scroll down and select *Women in Engineering Recruitment and K-12 Outreach*.
+2. Enter the amount and select *Proceed to Checkout*.
+3. After submitting your credit card information and approving payment, you will receive a receipt by email.
 Save this receipt for your tax records.
-Gifts to MSU are tax deductible to the extent permitted by law.
+(Gifts to MSU are tax deductible to the extent permitted by law.)

-Please forward a copy of the receipt to [Teresa VanderSloot](mailto:iselava1@msu.edu) to ensure that the gift is credited to the SPARCC Program.
+4. Please forward a copy of the receipt to [Teresa VanderSloot](mailto:iselava1@msu.edu) to ensure that the gift is credited to the SPARCC Program.

-If you prefer to mail your gift, please include your credit card number, the expiration date, the name under which the card is issued, and the program (SPARCC - WIE) on your [gift pledge form](https://www.egr.msu.edu/sites/default/files/pledgeform.pdf) (.pdf).
+If you prefer to mail your gift, please include your credit card number, the expiration date, the name under which the card is issued, and the program (SPARCC) on your [gift pledge form](https://www.egr.msu.edu/sites/default/files/pledgeform.pdf) (.pdf).

 Pledge forms should be mailed to: